ros-navigation/docs.nav2.org/migration/Dashing.rst

 Dashing to Eloquent
 ###################

-Moving from ROS2 Dashing to Eloquent, a number of stability improvements were added that we will not specifically address here.
+Moving from ROS 2 Dashing to Eloquent, a number of stability improvements were added that we will not specifically address here.

 New Packages
 ************